A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: Proof of Theorem

 for all $m$ where $\Delta_m = \dHamSr(\xd_m, \xd_m')$.

 Fix some $m$.
-For notation simplicity, whenever it is not essential to indicate the role of $m$, we will drop the subscript $m$ from herein (until the end when we need to optimize over $m$).
+For notation simplicity, whenever it is not essential to indicate the role of $m$, we will drop the subscript $m$ from herein (until the end of the proof when we need to optimize over $m$).
 (This is the same as assuming $\Vmat$ is empty.)